Brhsoftco/2020DigitalStudyGuide/README.md

 An **API** is a set of rules that allow programs to talk to each other.
 The developer creates the API on the server and allows the client to talk to it.

-**REST** determines how the API looks like.
+**REST** determines what the API looks like.
 It is a set of rules that developers follow when they create their API.
 One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.

 Each URL is called a request while the data sent back to you is called a response.